$(A_\infty,2)$-categories and relative 2-operads: Introduction

 \section{Introduction}

-The first author recently constructed in \cite{b:2ass} a family of abstract polytopes called 2-associahedra, which he realized as stratified topological spaces in \cite{b:realization}.
+The first author recently constructed in \cite{b:2ass} a family of abstract polytopes called 2-associahedra, which he realized as stratified spaces in \cite{b:realization}.
 These spaces are intended to play the same role as associahedra do for the definition of an $A_\infty$-category, but for a new algebraic notion called an {$(A_\infty,2)$-category}.
+As developed in \cite{b:2ass,b:realization,b:sing,bw:compactness,b:thesis,mww}, the correct way to express the functoriality of the Fukaya category is to construct an $(A_\infty,2)$-category (the \emph{symplectic $(A_\infty,2)$-category}) whose objects are symplectic manifolds and where $\hom(M,N)$ is $\Fuk(M^-\times N)$.
+The definition of the notion of an $(A_\infty,2)$-category is therefore a fundamental step in the first author's ongoing project to construct the symplectic $(A_\infty,2)$-category.

 In this paper we show that the 2-associahedra (or their realizations) have an operad-like structure: they form a \emph{2-operad relative to the associahedra}.
-The notion of a relative 2-operad is also new, and is a generalization of Batanin's notion of a 2-operad.
+The notion of a relative 2-operad as such is new.
+It can be phrased in terms of Batanin's theory of higher operads (see \S\ref{ss:batanin} and Prop.~\ref{prop:connection_with_batanin}), but we feel that the concept of a relative 2-operad is natural enough to deserve its own name and definition.
 One can define a category over a relative 2-operad, and when we specialize to the 2-operad of topologically-realized 2-associahedra, we obtain the definition of $(A_\infty,2)$-categories in \Top.
-Ultimately, the first author is aiming to build on the ideas presented in \cite{b:2ass,b:realization,b:sing,bw:compactness,b:thesis,mww} to construct an $(A_\infty,2)$-category called $\Symp$ whose objects are suitable symplectic manifolds and where $\hom(M,N)$ is $\Fuk(M^-\times N)$.
-This paper represents a key step toward this construction.

 Recall from \cite{b:2ass} that for every $r \geq 1$ and $\bn \in \bZ_{\geq0}^r\setminus\{\bzero\}$ there is a 2-associahedron $W_\bn$, which is an abstract polytope (after adding a formal minimal element) of dimension $|\bn|+r-3$ and, in particular, a poset.
 In \cite{b:realization}, the first author constructed realizations of the 2-associahedra in terms of witch curves, denoted $\ol{2\cM}_\bn$; $\ol{2\cM}_\bn$ is a compact metrizable space stratified by $W_\bn$.
 These realizations satisfy the following properties, which inspire our Def.~\ref{def:2op} of a relative 2-operad: \begin{itemize} \item[] \textsc{(forgetful)} $\ol{2\cM}_\bn$ is equipped with a forgetful map $\pi\colon \ol{2\cM}_\bn \to \ol\cM_r$ to the compactified moduli space of disks with $r+1$ boundary marked points, which is a continuous and surjective map of stratified spaces.